spinnytea/modern_webdev/README.md

 TODO
 ----

-1. document VSCode extensions (why do they do for us)
 1. document package.json (what do we do, which packages are involved)
 1. write a gulp plugin (like, a styleguide lint, or a bootstrap markup lint)
 1. write sample project, document which packages are for which parts